leonardoInf/cli_dialog/README.md

 `StdinService` and `StdoutService` are classes which are provided with this library.
 There are always used internally for i/o.
 If you explicitly use these classes then you will probably want to set the `mock` parameter to `true` which will make these services mock objects.

-Furtermore, it is mostly advised to pass `std_output` to `std_input` using the `informStdout` parameter to inform the StdoutService about standard input in echo mode.
+Furtermore, it is mostly advised to pass `std_output` to `std_input` using the `informStdout` and `isTest` parameter to inform the StdoutService about standard input in echo mode.
-Details can be observed in the numerous tests I have written (`test/`).
+Details can be checked out in the tests I have written (`test/`).

 ## How it works